jorbDehmel/oak/docs/manual.md

 {
     printf!("The number five: % \nThe number six: % \n", 5, 6);
     printf!(
-        "The following should be a literal percentage sign: \\%\n" );
+        "The following should be a literal percentage sign:"
+            "\\%\n"
+    );

     printf!("This test the failure system of printf % \n");